 with positive weights $w_{i,j}$, $p_j^k \in \partial J(u_j^k)$, and a data fidelity weight $\lambda$.
 Clearly this makes sense in particular for one-homogeneous $J$, and we will focus on the particular case of $J=TV$.
 Note that for a weight matrix being identical we obtain the channel-wise Bregman iteration.
 In this sense, our approach generalizes and extends the work of Osher et al. \cite{osh-bur-gol-xu-yin} for color image restoration.

-While a common subgradient of different image channels forces the edges to - loosely speaking - 'go into the same direction', e.g. in 1d either all be a 'step up' or all be a 'step down', we also consider the case of different channels sharing an edge set but not (necessarily) the edge direction.
+While a common subgradient of different image channels forces the edges to - loosely speaking - `go into the same direction', e.g. in 1d either all be a `step up' or all be a `step down', we also consider the case of different channels sharing an edge set but not (necessarily) the edge direction.
 This will be particularly useful for image channels coming from different image modalities, e.g. in combined medical imaging devices such as SPECT/CT or PET/MR scanners.
 Mathematically, we use the infimal convolution of Bregman distances to achieve the independence of the edge direction.

 Besides TV, collaborative sparse reconstruction using $\ell^1$ regularization is another possible application and motivation for our approach.
 In case multiple sparse quantities have to be reconstructed from multiple measurements and one can expect the solutions to have the same sign, one can use the Bregman distances between the quantities as a penalty, thus encouraging a common subgradient.
-The infimal convolution of Bregman distances allows to relax this constraint to the $u_i$ having the same support, but not necessarily the same sign.
+The infimal convolution of Bregman distances allows to relax this constraint.
+The variables are encouraged to have the same support, but do not necessarily have to have the same sign.

 The idea of using edge information from different channels or images has been considered in literature before, see for instance in \cite{Tsch03, ehr12, Bal03, Pra2013} and the references therein, but to the best knowledge of the authors no work has been done in the context of jointly minimizing the Bregman distances and hence encouraging common subgradients of different images.